boucadair/add-resolver-information/draft-ietf-add-resolver-info.md

 #  Security Considerations

-   Unless a DNS request to retrieve the resolver information is encrypted (e.g., sent over DNS-over-TLS (DoT) {{?RFC7858}} or DNS-over- HTTPS (DoH)) {{?RFC8484}}), the response is susceptible to forgery.
-The DNS resolver information can be retrieved after the encrypted connection is established to the DNS server or retrieved before the encrypted connection is established to the DNS server by using local DNSSEC validation.
+   Unless a DNS request to retrieve the resolver information is encrypted (e.g., sent over DoT or DoH), the response is susceptible to forgery.
+The DNS resolver information can be retrieved before or after the encrypted connection is established to the DNS server by using local DNSSEC validation.

 #  IANA Considerations

-      > Note to the RFC Editor: Please update "[RFCXXXX]" occurences with the RFC number to be assigned to this document.
+Note to the RFC Editor:
+         : Please update "[RFCXXXX]" occurences with the RFC number to be assigned to this document.

 ##  RESINFO RR Type